 The lighting system should be set to come on for 12 hours a day, this can be done using a simple timer switch.

-Other foods which can be given include large crickets, pinkie mice and occasionally soft fruit like peach.
+Other foods which can be given include large crickets, pinkie mice, and occasionally soft fruit like a peach.

 The food being fed should be lightly dusted with a food supplement powder on every occasion until they are 9 – 12 months old, you need then only do it once a week.

 This will give the growing chameleon all the minerals needed for speedy growth.
 Females will require more calcium in their diet to help with egg production so if the female is gravid (pregnant) give her food that is dusted at every feeding.